 Step Description 1.
-Identify the PICO key concepts Identify the key concepts of the PICO of your research question Generate synonyms, related terms, and variations for the P, I, C and O. 2.
+Identify the PICO • Identify the key concepts of the PICO of your research question key concepts • Generate synonyms, related terms, and variations for the P, I, C and O. 2.
 Identify the M (methodologic filter) A methodologic filter is a search strategy designed to retrieve a particular study design. ^[11] You will need to identify which type of study design will be most appropriate for your research question.
 Since the types of study designs of RWE are highly variable (see chapter II), you may need to use multiple methodologic filters.

-3 Prioritize the If multiple study designs are appropriate for your research question, you will need to consider the hierarchy of evidence among the observational study designs and prioritize accordingly (i.e. cohort study > case control study > cross-sectional study).
+If multiple study designs are appropriate for your research question, you will need to consider the hierarchy of evidence among the observational study designs and prioritize accordingly (i.e. cohort study > case control study > cross-sectional study).
 Validated search filters of the Scottish Intercollegiate Guidelines Network are available to improve the efficiency of relevant article retrieval.^[5] Alternatively, you may opt to use exclusion criteria as methodologic filter to exclude RCTs, case reports and case series, clinical practice guidelines, narrative reviews, and other study designs that are not applicable to the research question ^[6] (See Annex 1).
-If there are only a few articles that were retrieved, you may opt not to use any methodologic filter at all, since the study designs of RWE are broad. • Filontization of the Filonti helps create a search surgey that maximizes elements (PICOM) relevant study retrieval while minimizing the retrieval of irrelevant studies. important Determine the order in which you enter search terms.
+If there are only a few articles that were retrieved, you may opt not to use any methodologic filter at all, since the study designs of RWE are broad.
+3. Prioritize the elements (PICOM) from most to least important Prioritization of the PICOM helps create a search strategy that maximizes relevant study retrieval while minimizing the retrieval of irrelevant studies.
+Determine the order in which you enter search terms.
 The most critical concepts (which should be entered first) are typically the population (P) and intervention/exposure (I/E).
 Outcomes (O) are generally the least important and should not be used as search terms, as they can significantly limit search results.
 4. Expand each element sequentially Start with the most important concept identified in step 3 and enter all relevant synonyms in the search engine.
 Combine each synonym using the Boolean operator "OR".
 Utilize Medical Subject Headings (MeSH) in PubMed, Emtree in Embase, and other controlled vocabularies to find standardized concept terms.
 Similarly, combine the MeSH terms with the previously identified terms using the Boolean operator "OR" You may employ truncation and wildcards to shorten this process.
 Truncation involves using a symbol (commonly an asterisk ) to replace word endings, capturing all possible variations of a root word.
-Example "epidemiologist," etc. Wildcards replace a single character within a word to account for different spellings.
-Example "Womn" retrieves both "woman" and "women."
-5.Intersect the expanded element sequentially • Sequentially combine the synonyms for each element using the Boolean operator "AND" to narrow down the search to relevant studies.
-DRA
+Example "epidemiologist," etc.